Kidyorise/APAN5310_Group4_SuperTravel_Project/README.md

 # APAN5310_Group4_SuperTravel_Project
 Our goal is to help our client, SuperTravel, build the data system behind their recommendation website and the corresponding dashboard.
+The website is a multi-purpose platform that integrates airlines, car rentals, and hotels.
+As a travel agency, SuperTravel has to deal with various types of data.
+Developing a relational database helps SuperTravel to efficiently store data, link to relevant data, and allow data to be extracted for further analysis through query language.